Clinical Laboratory Technology Degree

 - Submit official college transcripts, if applicable;

-- Prospective students seeking admission into the Clinical Laboratory Technology Degree Program will enroll in the Health Care Science Certificate - Clinical Laboratory Technology option initially.
+- Prospective students seeking admission into the Clinical Laboratory Technology Degree Program will enroll in the Health Care Management Degree - Clinical Laboratory Technology option initially.

 - Satisfy Placement Testing requirements.

 (Prerequisites: MATH 1101 or MAT 1111) (Co-requisites: MATH 1101 OR MATH 11103 OR MATH 1111 AND CHEM 1151L)Provides an introduction to basic chemical principles and concepts which explain the behavior of matter.
 Topics include measurements and units, structure of matter, chemical bonding, chemical reactions, gas laws, liquid mixtures, acids and bases, salts and buffers, and nuclear chemistry.

 (Prerequisites: MATH 1101 OR MATH 1111) (Co-requisites: MATH 1101 OR MATH 1103 OR MATH 1111 AND CHEM 1151) Selected laboratory experiments paralleling the topics in CHEM 1151.
 The lab exercises for this course include units of measurements, structure of matter, chemical bonding, chemical reactions, gas laws, liquid mixtures, acids and bases, salts and buffers, and nuclear chemistry.

 (Prerequisites: Appropriate algebra placement test score) Emphasizes techniques of problem solving using algebraic concepts.
 Topics include fundamental concepts of algebra, equations and inequalities, functions and graphs, and systems of equations; optional topics include sequences, series, and probability or analytic geometry.